 You don’t need to do anything.
-For anyone aged 18 or over who is registered with a GP in Birmingham and Solihull, Coventry and Warwickshire, or Herefordshire and Worcestershire, the change will happen automatically when we switch on the Shared Care Record.
-We’re planning for this to happen in the next few months.
+For anyone aged 18 or over who is registered with a GP in Birmingham and Solihull, Coventry and Warwickshire, or Herefordshire and Worcestershire, the change is taking place automatically as we now switch on the Shared Care Record across the organisations taking part in the programme.

 How does all this benefit me?